Last Updated: Dec. 26, 2013

 Credit Card Requests

-If you wish to obtain a credit card, you will be asked to provide your personal information (such as your full name and home address).
+If you wish to obtain a credit card, you will be asked to provide your personal information (such as your full name and home address and social security number).

 Debt Relief Services and Other Products or Service Requests

 We sometimes disclose collected information to companies that operate various services for us (such as marketing distribution, advertising or certain product functionalities).
-These vendors only have access to personal information needed to perform their expert functions and are not permitted to share it with others or use it for any other purpose.
+These vendors only have access to personal information needed to perform their expert functions and are not permitted to share your personal information with others or use it for any other purpose.

 Subsidiaries, Parent or Sister Companies